dwightgunning/knownly-community/README.md

 The Knownly Community website.

-This respository contains the source code behind the Knonwly Community at https://www.knownly.net/community
+This respository contains the source code behind the Knownly Community at https://www.knownly.net/community

 The source is made available to everybody for several reasons:
 - The ambition is to make the Knownly Community as open and inclusive as possible.